awsdocs/amazon-s3-userguide/doc_source/privatelink-interface-endpoints.md

 Use the `--region` and `--endpoint-url` parameters to access S3 buckets, S3 access points, or S3 control APIs through S3 interface endpoints\.

 **Example: Use the endpoint URL to list objects in your bucket**
-In the following example, replace the region `us-east-1`, VPC endpoint ID `vpce-1a2b3c4d-5e6f.s3.us-east-1.vpce.amazonaws.com`, and bucket name `my-bucket` with appropriate information\.
+In the following example, replace the region `us-east-1`, DNS name of the VPC endpoint ID `vpce-1a2b3c4d-5e6f.s3.us-east-1.vpce.amazonaws.com`, and bucket name `my-bucket` with appropriate information\.

 ```
 aws s3 --region us-east-1 --endpoint-url https://bucket.vpce-1a2b3c4d-5e6f.s3.us-east-1.vpce.amazonaws.com ls s3://my-bucket/